13Mai13/llm-server/docs/DEEP_DIVE.md

 1. **Distributed Systems Engineering**: The server is designed for high concurrency and scalability, with efficient resource management through connection pooling and batch processing.

-2. **Performance Optimization**: Comprehensive metrics collection and monitoring enable performance optimization, particularly for data-intensive LLM operations.
+2. **Performance Optimization**: Comprehensive metrics collection enables performance optimization, particularly for data-intensive LLM operations.

 3. **Code Quality**: The project follows Python best practices, with type hints, comprehensive testing, and clear documentation.

 4. **API Development**: The FastAPI-based API demonstrates understanding of web frameworks and REST principles.

-5. **Monitoring and Observability**: The comprehensive metrics system shows expertise in system monitoring and debugging.
+5. **Metrics Collection**: The metrics system shows expertise in tracking and analyzing system performance.

 6. **Git Expertise**: The project structure and commit history demonstrate clean, maintainable code organization.